 Challenged by Wall Street in 2017 and 2018, the U.S. oil producer mindset has shifted from growth for growth’s sake to prioritizing cash flow and returns.

 A thematic AlphaSense search of “capital discipline” across transcripts in the exploration/production industries is a good way to get a sense of changing capital objectives in shale:

 Industry focus on capital discipline has surged in the recent past.
 This signals the industry’s newfound sensitivity to living within cash flow.
 This is a factor that could make budgets less resistant to commodity price declines.

 This mindset change is factoring heavily into the 2019 budget calculus.
 If oil prices fall, it may catalyze larger-than-normal spending program reductions than we’ve seen in the past, as operators strive to spend within cash flow.

 Despite the newfound capital discipline in shale, 2018 was a historic year for U.S. oil production growth.
 Oil producer capex budgets in 2019 will be key to determining if that growth is repeatable.
 It will also help define the addressable market for the many oilfield suppliers in this dynamic marketplace.

 Everyone will have to wait and see what oil prices give producers throughout the year.
 Time will tell if “preliminary” 2019 spending programs turn into actual dollars spent.
 If your business is subject to E&P CAPEX swings, keeping up with the latest budget changes will be critical to managing any potential turbulence.

 Joseph Triepke is Founder and Principal Research Analyst at InfillThinking.com, an oilfield market information firm.
 Previously, he was a publishing sell-side analyst and a buy-side analyst working on oilfield service names for firms including Citadel, Guggenheim, and Jefferies.
 He majored in finance at the University of Texas at Austin.

-Want to learn more about how to improve your competitive intelligence initiatives?
-Download our guide Better Market Intelligence With Smart Search to get a closer look at how augmenting your efforts with Smart Search technology can result in more proactive market intelligence, allowing you to access relevant, high-quality data points with speed and efficiency.
+Want to learn more about how to improve your market intelligence?
+Download our guide Better Market Intelligence With Smart Search to learn how Augmented Intelligence can grow a proactive market intelligence strategy, allowing you to access relevant, high-quality data points with speed and efficiency.